nichmmmtunes/dot-live-visualizer/README.md

 # dot-live-visualizer
-The code for a public live show visualizer designed by Nich Mueller
+The code for a publicly accessible live show visualizer designed by Nich Mueller

 The visualizer for DOT is publicly accessible at: http://cif.rf.gd/